 In 2017, the EU allocated €65 million in humanitarian assistance and €20 million to build the self-reliance of refugees.

 The European Union provides humanitarian funds to help address the needs of the more than one million South Sudanese and more than 285 000 Congolese refugees in Uganda that have settled in the West Nile, Mid-West and South-West regions.
 New EU humanitarian aid for 2018 prioritises the provision of rapid and good quality emergency assistance to newly arrived refugees, especially those from South Sudan and DRC.
 The EU’s funding allows humanitarian organisations to provide protection, shelter, food assistance, health care, access to water and sanitation services, nutrition, and education assistance for refugees.

-The Commission’s food assistance in Uganda consists exclusively of cash transfers, which give refugees more choice and control over what they eat while at the same time stimulating the local economy.
-With overwhelming numbers of children out of school, another focus is on building more schools and child-friendly spaces to provide education and protection as well as accelerated learning for those who have missed out on school and need to catch up.
+The EU’s food assistance in Uganda consists exclusively of cash transfers, which offers more choice and control over what refugees purchase while at the same time helping the local economy.
+With overwhelming numbers of children out of school, another focus is on building more schools and child-friendly spaces to provide education and protection and learning programmes to help refugees whose education had been interrupted to catch up.

 The EU also focuses on increasing the resilience and self-sufficiency of the most vulnerable households, thus making them less dependent on aid in the long term.
 This is particularly useful in the context of Uganda, where refugees are allowed to move freely, work and start businesses.
 This is strategically linked with EU development aid programming in the area, which addresses the longer-term needs through vocational training for young people and livelihoods support.